[Case Study Off Road México]

 11

-Descriptive cards
+Description cards

-Impact: Increased initial comprehension and content retention.
+Impact: Increased initial understanding and content retention.

 12

-Real project images
+Real images of projects

 13